yegeniy/yegeniy.github.io/index.md

 layout: index
 title: Tricks for the CLI by yegeniy
 name: Tricks for the CLI
-tagline: Mostly bash, os x, java
+tagline: Mostly bash and java and OS X
 ---

 2014-05-09